kas-gui/design/widget/input-data.md

 (other than adjusting its own state) is by passing a message; as in prior Kas versions any ancestor may handle the message.

-Like both Iced and Xilem, the user should never need to call *into* a widget (except standard widget methods); state management happens entirely through input data, input events and output messages.
+Like both Iced and Xilem, the user should not normally need to call methods on child widgets after construction; state management happens through input data, input events and output messages.

-### Aside: cached values and mutable data
+### Exceptions: cached values and messages to siblings

-Widgets sometimes need to cache a copy of some input value internally (e.g. for drawing) while also needing to return a message to update the data.
-In some cases this is both heavily redundant and a nuisance to use, e.g. if the Mandlebrot example's `alpha` and `delta` view parameters were input as user data, must be cached within the widget, and an updated copy sent via message.
+There are some exceptions not covered by the above premise:

+-   Sizing and drawing operations will not have access to "input data", hence sometimes values must be cached within widget state.
+-   Communication with siblings is sometimes required, e.g. to set a filter on a list from an input field.
+This design document does not provide a direct method for this, though it can be achieved by copying the message to the state of a mutual ancestor, then passing as input data.
+Methods used by prior versions of Kas remain available, e.g. `Rc<RefCell<..>>` and calling methods on children of a custom widget.

 Xilem's model (data passed by mutable reference) has an advantage here.
 The cost is requiring a complex strategy to determine which parts of the UI must be